apache/ws-wss4j/README.txt

 required:

 addressing-1.0.jar
-    This jar contains the implementation of WS-Adressing, required by WSS4J Trust.
+    This jar contains the implementation of WS-Addressing, required by WSS4J Trust.

     See: http://ws.apache.org/addressing/